girip11/html_learning/mdn_html_notes/html_introduction/2_head_element_and_metadata.md

 ## Title of HTML Document

- Title of an HTML document is assigned via the **&lt;title&gt;** element.
+ Title of an HTML document is assigned via the `<title>` element.
 This title gets displayed in the browser tab and is usually used as the document name while bookmarking.

 ## Standard metadata of HTML document

-Metadata like author, description of HTML document can be added via the **&lt;meta&gt;** element.
+Metadata like author, description of HTML document can be added via the `<meta>` element.

 ```HTML
   <!-- meta element is an empty element.
 No closing tags required -->